MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 	</h3>
 	<article>
 		<h4>
-			Jørn Hafver: Rock Rock Paper Rock Scissors Paper
+			J&oslash;rn Hafver: Rock Rock Paper Rock Scissors Paper
 		</h4>
 		<p>
 			This is one of a pair of talks about mathematical magic tricks that we saw and fiddled with at this years G4G Europe.
-This one is a variation of a binary code trick to guess a number, and the result is what happens when someone says “could this be done in base 3?”.
+This one is a variation of a binary code trick to guess a number, and the result is what happens when someone says "could this be done in base 3?".
 Rock paper and scissors are used to encode the numbers, and the challenge is to figure out how it works.
 		</p>
 		<p>
 			<ul>
-				<li><a href="{{site.url}}/assets/talks/2025/JornHafver-RockRockPaperRockScissorsPaper.pptx">Jørn's slides (PPT)</a></li>
+				<li><a href="{{site.url}}/assets/talks/2025/JornHafver-RockRockPaperRockScissorsPaper.pptx">J&oslash;rn's slides (PPT)</a></li>
-				<li><a href="{{site.url}}/assets/talks/2025/JornHafver-RockRockPaperRockScissorsPaper.pdf">Jørn's slides (PDF)</a></li>
+				<li><a href="{{site.url}}/assets/talks/2025/JornHafver-RockRockPaperRockScissorsPaper.pdf">J&oslash;rn's slides (PDF)</a></li>
 			</ul>
 		</p>
 	</article>